 Korean ginseng is a short, attractive foliage plant topping out at 24 inches tall.
 It produces large, oval leaves that are a fresh shade of green and summer flowers that develop into red berries.
 It is hardly ever grown as an ornamental.
 Rather, it is usually cultivated for its roots.

 Ginseng has been used in traditional Chinese medicine for thousands of years.
-Many people say that ginseng root lowers blood sugar and cholesterol levels, protects against stress, enhances strength and promotes relaxation.
+Many people claim that ginseng root lowers blood sugar and cholesterol levels, protects against stress, enhances strength and promotes relaxation.
 It is also reputed to boost the immune system, improve memory, speed recovery time from illness, serve as an antidepressant, widen blood vessels and generally improve physical and mental performance.
 In Asia, ginseng is fed to race horses to make them more competitive on the track.

 Studies in Asia and Europe support claims that ginseng is beneficial to health.
 However, ginseng root is not recognized by the Food and Drug Administration as a drug, nor does the agency classify it as a plant with medicinal value.
 The FDA does call it a "generally recognized safe food."